NethServer/ns8-core/docs/design.md

 Design goals:

-- store the configuration on a reliable cluster-ready database: one read-write Redis master node for the whole cluster, multiple read-only nodes
+- store the configuration on a reliable cluster-ready database: one read-write Redis master node for the whole cluster, multiple read-only replica nodes
 - use TLS terminator whenever possible to simplify module configuration
 - the configuration should be readable for any module inside the system, sensitive data (like passwords) should be store encrypted
 - security as first class citizen: rootless container modules with SELinux / AppArmor, rootfull allowed too